toluromio/docs.fedgenhpc/docs/source/fedgen_hpc_resources/FEDGEN HPC Layout.rst

 FEDGEN HPC Layout
 --------------------

-The FEDGEN HPC comprises of three different kinds of nodes: the login node, the compute, accelerator nodes, the management nodes and the storage nodes.
+The FEDGEN HPC comprises of five different kinds of nodes: the login node, the compute nodes, the accelerator nodes, the management nodes and the storage nodes.
 In a typical workflow, users primarily access FEDGEN HPC by connecting to the login node, where they compile and test code before submitting jobs to the `SLURM